Cdogsnappy/WITWAI/README.md

 It is important to note here that we were rate-limited by the gmaps querying - Google thought we were data scraping, and were unable to generate as large of a dataset as we would've liked.
 However, the gmaps dataset would be the optimal dataset in the future, due to data uniformity and consistency.
 This will be discussed further in the results section.

+Mapillary is an open-source dataset of publicly uploaded images by users around the world, supported by the OpenStreetMaps project.
 The mapillary dataset is collected similarly to the gmaps dataset.

 1) We load a GeoPandas object (*world*) containing the polygon representation of countries.
 This maps a (longitude/latitude) pair to a specific country ID.
 2) We join *world* with a new GeoPandas object containing the Urban Areas polygon database, *urban_areas*.
 This is the Global Human Settlement Layer R2019A dataset [GHS-FUA R2019A](https://human-settlement.emergency.copernicus.eu/ghs_fua.php).
 By joining the two objects, we are able to restrict sampling to urban areas, in order to target higher-information images when sampling.